mini-bomba/mini_bomba-utils/docs/beep-file.md

 The lines that are not ignored by the interpreter due to being empty, must have 2 white-space separated columns of integers.
 The left column controls the tone frequency, the right column controls the time the tone is being played for, in milliseconds.
 You may use `x` as the frequency to create a silent segment.
+The frequency cannot be negative or higher than `65535`.
+(though anything over 10000 can barely be heard)

 #### Errors